terrastruct/d2/ci/release/changelogs/next.md

 - Globs: An edge case was fixed where globs used in edges were creating nodes when it shouldn't have [#2051](https://github.com/terrastruct/d2/pull/2051)
 - Render: Multi-line class labels/headers are rendered correctly [#2057](https://github.com/terrastruct/d2/pull/2057)
 - CLI: Watch mode uses correct backlinks (`_` usages) [#2058](https://github.com/terrastruct/d2/pull/2058)
+- Vars: Spread variables are inserted in place instead of appending to end of scope [#2062](https://github.com/terrastruct/d2/pull/2062)